SteveGeyer/Firefly/docs/NanoSetup.md

 available during the standard NVIDIA setup, it will initialize the connection and update some software.
 This is a good thing to do.

+If you can connect the device directly to the router through an ethernet connection this will likely speed up some of the steps during setup.

-We decided to use an external 4 amp power supply since we plan to power several USB devices directly from the Nano and to push the GPU hard.
-Before this supply will work you must insert a jumper on J48.
+We decided to use an external 4 amp power supply since we plan to power several USB devices directly from the Nano and we also plan to push the GPU hard.
+To get this supply will work you must insert a jumper on J48.
 You can find more instructions [here](https://devtalk.nvidia.com/default/topic/1048640/jetson-nano/power-supply-considerations-for-jetson-nano-developer-kit/).

 Similarly, because we plan to push the GPU hard we suggest adding an